 Water-Based Wood Finishes

-Water-based finishes are primarily composed of water, resins, and solvents that form a protective layer on the surface of the wood.
-They are typically applied as a liquid or a spray.
-This type of finish is often used for projects that require low-VOCs, such as kitchen cabinets and other interior surfaces.
+Water-based finishes primarily consist of water, resins, and solvents that form a protective layer on the wood’s surface.
+They are typically applied as liquids or sprays.
+This type of finish is often used for projects that require low-VOCs (volatile organic compounds), such as kitchen cabinets and other interior surfaces.

 - Water-based polyurethane